 Smiling has “untapped powers.”
-In a TED talk, The Hidden Power of Smiling, speaker and writer Ron Gutman cited various studies that revealed the significant effect of smiling in helping us live longer and lead healthier, happier lives.
+In a TED talk, The Hidden Power of Smiling, speaker, and writer Ron Gutman cited various studies that revealed the significant effect of smiling in helping us live longer and lead healthier happier lives.

-However, some Americans do not tap these powers due to poor oral condition.
+However, some Americans do not tap these powers due to poor oral conditions.
 In fact, 25-percent of Americans generally avoid smiling.
 20-percent even experience anxiety because of the status of their teeth.
 Additionally, 25-percent of Americans find the state of their teeth embarrassing.

 What is Cosmetic Dentistry?

 Cosmetic dentistry refers to elective dental procedures and treatments focusing on improving the appearance and aesthetics of the teeth.